Hasnake84/Burp-Suite/README.md

 <a href="https://imgur.com/84MzfuJ"><img src="https://i.imgur.com//84MzfuJ.png" title="source: imgur.com" /></a>
-# Burp-Suite
+# Burp-Suite by PortSwigger

-# Web application security testing using Burp Suite proxy interceptor
+# Web application security testing using Burp Suite proxy intercept
-In this project, we'll explore how Burp Suite's Proxy Interceptor empowers us to test the security of an e-commerce website.
+In this project, we'll explore how Burp Suite's Proxy Intercept empowers us to test the security of an e-commerce website.
 - Capture website traffic using Burp Suite as a proxy.
 - Analyze intercepted requests and responses for vulnerabilities like:
 - Modify captured requests to test the application's behavior under unexpected conditions.